Samuel-BlankAmber/linkedin-games-ai/README.md

 Solved using OpenAI API.

+### Crossclimb

+Solved using OpenAI API.
+This is the most temperamental one because prompt engineering is hard and draggers are annoying.

 ## TODO

 - The Tango solver assumes constraint divs use `lotka-cell-edge--right` which may not always be true
+- The Crossclimb solver uses an unoptimal algorithm for computing which words to drag
+- The Crossclimb solver uses an inefficient page timeout before dragging words